Mesothelioma VA Benefits

 Survivors Pension

-To qualify, a family’s net worth and yearly income must be under certain limits established by Congress.
-A veteran’s service (such as when they served and for how long) also affects eligibility.
+A spouse and other dependents of a veteran may be eligible for a survivors pension.
+To qualify, the family’s net worth must be under $155,356 as of 2024.
+The veteran’s service record (when they served and for how long) also affects their eligibility.

 VA Health Care Through CHAMPVA